 Most of the companies we work with intend to shift away from Hadoop to the cloud.
 COVID-19 has certainly complicated those plans for some, as budget cuts have forced data and infrastructure teams to get more out of what they have today.
 In that case, too, Starburst has proven to be a valuable query engine, as it’s built to provide secure, cost-effective, high-performance access to your data no matter what.

 These are interesting and exciting times in the data analytics industry, and I imagine this can be confusing, too, given all the tools on the market – proprietary and open source.
-I encourage you to read the Gartner report, which we’ve made available for an easy download, and please reach out if you have any questions about your own Hadoop options… or Starburst in general.
+I encourage you to read the Gartner report and please reach out if you have any questions about your own Hadoop options… or Starburst in general.